Transfer Programs in K-12 Education

 In order to transfer Education courses to four-year institutions, they must be "articulated," which simply means that the Oakton course is accepted as equivalent to a course offered at the transfer institution.

-Please note that different School of Education programs require slightly different general education courses -- majors will also differ (for example, Secondary Education may differ from Special Education) even within a single transfer institution.
+Note: Each School of Education requires slightly different general education courses -- majors may also differ (for example, Secondary Education may differ from Special Education) within a single transfer institution.

-It is best to determine your transfer institution as soon as possible so that you can obtain its general education requirements for your major from an advisor at the transfer institution.
-Oakton advisors would be happy to help you in this process.
-They can be contacted at:
+First, determine your transfer institution as soon as possible so that you can obtain the general education requirements for your major from an advisor at the transfer institution.
+For more information, contact the K-12 Education Program Coordinator, Katherine Schuster, Ph.D., email@example.com, and the Academic Advisors at Oakton.
+We are happy to help you in this process.